 With a variety of quiet lagoons and open savannah, birdlife is exceptionally varied and offers some of the best birding in Africa.
 The river attracts fish eagles and weaver birds build their nests in the thin woodland, and Pel’s fishing owl is often seen at dusk along the river’s edge.
 Other ‘specials’ here include Bohm’s bee-eater, brown-breasted barbet and Livingstone’s flycatcher.

-Accommodation in Liwonde is first-class with the luxury Mvuu Lodge and nearby Mvuu Camp along the Shire’s bank, well inside the park.
+Accommodation in Liwonde is first-class with the luxury Mvuu Lodge and nearby Mvuu Camp along the Shire’s bank, and the Kuthengo Camp which offers an intimate safari retreat.

-The park is set at the southern end of Lake Malombe – you can reach it by scheduled and charter flights or a long day’s drive from Lilongwe, and it is not far to drive from here to the southern lakeshore beaches.
+The park is set at the southern end of Lake Malombe, and it is not far to drive from here to the southern lakeshore beaches.

 View suggested itineraries